NedaAssem/Driving_License_Management_System_DVLD/README.md

 ## 🧩 Features

-- **User Management:** Add, update, delete, or freeze user accounts with role-based permissions.
+- **User Management:** Add, update, delete, or freeze user accounts.
 - **Person Management:** Register new people and manage their personal information.
 - **License Services:**
   - Issue new driving licenses for different categories.